digitalfondue/npjt-extra/README.md

 <dependency>
 	<groupId>ch.digitalfondue.npjt-extra</groupId>
 	<artifactId>npjt-extra</artifactId>
-	<version>1.0.2</version>
+	<version>1.1.0</version>
 </dependency>
 ```

 ### Gradle

 ```
-compile "ch.digitalfondue.npjt-extra:npjt-extra:1.0.2"
+compile "ch.digitalfondue.npjt-extra:npjt-extra:1.1.0"
 ```

 ## Use and examples

 npjt-extra is composed of 3 parts:

- - an annotation based RowMapper
+ - a default RowMapper (annotation based)
  - an interface based query repository
  - the configuration classes

 ### RowMapping definition

-For mapping a row to a class, npjt-extra require the following restriction:
+For mapping a row to a class, npjt-extra offer a default row mapper that require the following restriction:

  - the class must have only **one public constructor** (this restriction could be lifted off).
  - each of the constructor argument must have a @Column annotation that map the column name to the parameter.

 This constructor approach is for promoting an immutable model.

+*IF* you cannot map using this strategy, you can specify the mapper class in the @Query and @QueryOverride annotation.
+See below in the "Basic use" section.

 Example: